 Pupils study an anthology of poems published post-2000 (Poems of the Decade).
 In the exam, they must compare one poem from this anthology with an unseen poem.
-They also study one selected collection of poetry from a specific poet or literary period from the twelve options below, and write one essay on their chosen text: Medieval Poetic Drama; Chaucer's The Wife of Bath's Prologue and Tale; The Metaphysical Poets; John Donne; The Romantics; John Keats; The Victorians; Christina Rossetti; Modernism; T S Eliot; The Movement; Philip Larkin.
+They also study one selected collection of poetry from a specific poet or literary period from the twelve options below, and write one essay on their chosen text, which will be taken from the following list: Medieval Poetic Drama; Chaucer's The Wife of Bath's Prologue and Tale; The Metaphysical Poets; John Donne; The Romantics; John Keats; The Victorians; Christina Rossetti; Modernism; T S Eliot; The Movement; Philip Larkin.